-When heart during the drying process, it will lock in the chlorophyll, which gives the distinctive green colour.
+When heated during the drying process, it will lock in the chlorophyll, which gives the distinctive green colour.
 This is why green cigars are often referred to as Candela whilst blonde ones are Double Claro.

 - Also Known As: Connecticut Shade

 As well as cultivating the leaves early, Claro tobacco is grown under cheesecloth tents.
 This reduces exposure to the sun by keeping them in the shade.
 However, it also protects delicate leaves from varying weather conditions.
 After air-drying, Claro wrappers have a distinctive tan or golden colour.

 Although the Connecticut Shade is the most famous example of this process, the colour isn’t exclusive to the North-Eastern USA.
 Claro can also be found in Ecuador, which also produce a mild and aromatic cedar flavour.